Mohamedhany99/search-suggestions/README.md

     2- the project is documented it`s api using Swagger docs you can access it using the link (localhost:8000/api/docs/)

-    3- the project can configure with rest framework authentication using tokens for authentication but will need to modify the accounts model to make it inherit from abstractbaseuser class.

-    4- the app database works on sqlite3.
+    3- the app database works on sqlite3.

-    5- if you want to run the test cases for the django tests run (python manage.py test)
+    4- if you want to run the test cases for the django tests run (python manage.py test)